 - Employs a highly passive approach

 Lifestyle evangelism is best summed up in a phrase I’ve heard many times: “My life is my witness.”
-That statement, however, falls apart when one considers being a witness (cf. Acts 1:8).
+That statement, however, falls apart when one considers what it means to be a witness (cf. Acts 1:8).
 This is best illustrated by a story a former professor of mine often told his evangelism students.

 Court is in session, and the prosecutor calls his star witness.
 As she takes the stand, the jury awaits her testimony.
 The lawyer asks the woman, “Did you witness the events in question?”
 She replies, “Yes, I did.”